ale96val/Programmin_In_Java_Exercices/README.md

 # Programmin_In_Java_Exercices
-Exercises to practice for the programming course in java..
+Exercises to practice for the programming course in Java.